gitter-badger/Revised-CommAI-env/README.md

 ### Completed
 All Python source files have been refactored into Python style pseudo code, and tagged with notations where conversions are required to use the code blocks individually as functional code.

+The development style here, in regards to the scope of this project is:

+_Any progress in the quest for a working implimentation of general intelligence must done in any form of logical statement.
+The form does not matter, as an equation, symbolic logic, psuedo code, a structured language like Python, they all represent the same thing.
+Discussions in other mediums have great value for other purposes.
+However for the purposes outlined here are simply not relavent to progress in the implimentation of general AI.
+Anything outside of those constraints, however well reasoned, are exmaples of speculative fiction._

 ### WIP [Work in Progress]